Giant Congenital NevusSymptoms, Doctors, Treatments, Advances & More

 Phoenixville Valley Forge Dermatology Associates PC

 .
 Dr. Motel is rated as a Distinguished provider by MediFind in the treatment of Giant Congenital Nevus.
-His top areas of expertise are Neurocutaneous Melanosis, Familial Atypical Multiple Mole Melanoma Syndrome, Giant Congenital Nevus, and Giant Congenital Melanocytic Nevus.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Neurocutaneous Melanosis, Giant Congenital Melanocytic Nevus, Familial Atypical Multiple Mole Melanoma Syndrome, and Giant Congenital Nevus.
+Dr. Motel is board certified in American Board Of Dermatology and American Board Of Internal Medicine.

 Phoenixville Valley Forge Dermatology Associates PC

 .
 Dr. Zellis is rated as a Distinguished provider by MediFind in the treatment of Giant Congenital Nevus.
-Her top areas of expertise are Neurocutaneous Melanosis, Familial Atypical Multiple Mole Melanoma Syndrome, Giant Congenital Nevus, and Giant Congenital Melanocytic Nevus.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Neurocutaneous Melanosis, Giant Congenital Nevus, Familial Atypical Multiple Mole Melanoma Syndrome, and Giant Congenital Melanocytic Nevus.
+Dr. Zellis is board certified in American Osteopathic Board Of Dermatology.

 Skin cancer may develop in some people with large or giant nevi.
 The cancer risk is higher for nevi that are larger in size.
 However, it isn't known if removing the nevus reduces that risk.